Policy statement and procedures

 The Finance Office will work closely with the PI to ensure that invoices are charged to the appropriate contract.
 On a quarterly basis, the grant accountant will send the PI a schedule of payments made on the existing contracts.
 The PI and grant accountant will determine a plan to address delinquent bills.

 Before final payment is made, PIs must certify that the subrecipient has provided Gallaudet University everything necessary to meet sponsor requirements for formal closeout.
-For example (as may be applicable) the PI will compile the subrecipient's final report, invoice, property inventory report and patent disclosure statement; subrecipient's release; subrecipient's assignment of refunds, rebates, credits and other amounts; and subrecipient's certification of compliance with the audit requirements of OMB A-133 or A-128.
+For example (as may be applicable) the PI will compile the subrecipient's final report, invoice, property inventory report and patent disclosure statement; subrecipient's release; subrecipient's assignment of refunds, rebates, credits and other amounts; and subrecipient's certification of compliance with the audit requirements as required by 2 CFR 200, “Single Audit”, (Formerly A-133 or A-128 Audits).

 Subrecipient Contract Maintenance